 Japan’s food scene is amazing.
-But after three days of nothing but sushi, ramen, and yakiniku, I learned the hard way: too little fibre leads to that “ugh” feeling that’s definitely not jet lag.
+But after three days of nothing but sushi, ramen, and yakiniku, I learned the hard way: too little fibre (fiber for my American readers) leads to that “ugh” feeling that’s definitely not jet lag.
 It’s your gut asking for help!

 Why Fibre Matters When Travelling